 - read and sign a volunteer agreement outlining your role and any procedures that cover your volunteering

 - attend regular volunteer forums to keep updated on issues related to the hospital and receive supervision and support

-All week day volunteers (apart from those providing specialist skill roles, such as massage, hairdressing and entertainment) are placed in the GOSH Guide role for a short period (up to three months) to help you gain confidence in working in the hospital, orientate yourself to a complex site and to help us identify the most appropriate role for you.
+All week day volunteers (apart from those providing specialist skill roles, such as massage, hairdressing and entertainment) are placed in the GOSH Guide role for a short period (up to six months) to help you gain confidence in working in the hospital, orientate yourself to a complex site and to help us identify the most appropriate role for you.

 GOSH recognises the importance of appearance in creating a positive and professional image that enhances the confidence of children, their families, other staff and visitors to the hospital.

 In addition, some issues of health and safety, infection control and security are closely linked to dress and appearance.

 However, we also respect a natural desire for a certain amount of individuality and discretion in how people dress and present themselves.